anteromontonio/anteromontonio.github.io/_publications/2024_MonteroPotocnik_VertexTransitiveGraphs.md

     date = "2024",
     title = "Vertex transitive graphs with small motion", note = "In preparation",
-    abstract = "It is known that if $\Gamma$ is a finite connected cubic or 4-valent vertex- and edge- transitive graph, then either $\Gamma$ is part of a well-understood family of graphs, or every non-identity automorphism of Γ fixes a relatively small amount of vertices.
+    abstract = "It is known that if $\Gamma$ is a finite connected cubic or 4-valent vertex- and edge- transitive graph, then either $\Gamma$ is part of a well-understood family of graphs, or every non-identity automorphism of $\Gamma$ fixes a relatively small amount of vertices.
 On the other side of the expectrum, in this paper we classify vertex transitive graphs that admit an automorphism fixing all but a few vertices.", keywords = ""
 }
 ```